The Scofflaw

 "The Scofflaw" is the 99th episode of the NBC sitcom Seinfeld.
 It was the 13th episode for the sixth season.
 It aired on January 26, 1995.
-In this episode, George and Jerry both pretend not to know their friend Gary Fogel (played by Jon Lovitz) never had cancer, Elaine takes revenge on her ex-boyfriend by acquiring a pair of glasses identical to his, and Kramer teams up with a police officer to catch a repeat parking violator.
+In this episode, George discovers that he was not trusted with news of a friend's cancer; Jerry discovers that the cancer was faked to milk his sympathy; Elaine gets back at Jake Jarmel by infringing on his jealously guarded glasses; and Kramer accidentally gets between a cop and his pursuit of an elusive parking violator.
+Jon Lovitz guest stars as Gary Fogel.